 Outreach

 Develop a recruitment & retention plan (to be implemented by CAEECC leadership, members and CPUC staff).
 Ensure the plan is inclusive of leveraging personal networks of CAEECC and working group members.
-Note from facilitator: this could be the overarching/priority recommendation to the full CAEECC, with the ideas below as supporting recommendations.

 Identify gaps in distribution and outreach lists before putting out request for new Members.
 Relatedly, mapping exercise to envision what areas underrepresented voices would really be taken to heart/considered seriously